 Australian legislative framework for VTS

-VTS is an internationally recognised navigational safety measure through the International Convention on the Safety of Life at Sea 74/78 (SOLAS).
+VTS are internationally recognised navigational safety measures under the International Convention on the Safety of Life at Sea 74/78 (SOLAS).

 - VTS contribute to safety of life at sea, safety and efficiency of navigation and protection of the marine environment, adjacent shore areas, work sites and offshore installations from possible adverse effects of maritime traffic.

-- Governments may establish VTS when, in their opinion, the volume of traffic or the degree of risk justifies such services.
+- Contracting governments may establish VTS when, in their opinion, the volume of traffic or the degree of risk justifies such services.

 Section 213 of the Act allows regulations to be made in relation to VTS.

-- Requirements for masters of vessels to provide reports required by VTS authorities and to comply with their instructions.
+- Masters of vessels to provide reports required by VTS providers and to comply with their instructions.

-As the competent authority for VTS, we are responsible for Australia’s obligations under SOLAS Regulation V/12 and IMO Resolution A.857(20), as amended.
+As the competent authority for VTS we are responsible for:

 - Leading on national policy for VTS in Australia.